rimatla/React-Context/react-context-hooks/README.md

-## App converted from Redux to React Context API
+## App converted from Classes to Hooks with React Context API

 `useState()`, `useContext()`, `useReducer()`, `useEffect()`